Fionn-Orourke/SOC-FPGA/index.md

 ### Simulation

 Simulation focused on validating the animated movement and the effects of switch toggling.
 It was useful to plot both the counter, color outputs, and switch inputs on the same waveform, watching for glitches or incorrect wraparound behavior.
 The main challenge in simulation was to ensure timing correctness with changing movement speeds.
-*(Include a relevant simulation screenshot if you have one)*
+This is where i identified that my switches werent working.
+(the simulation has stopped working)

 ### Synthesis

-During synthesis, attention was paid to warning messages about timing, as the animation relied on correct clock division and register use.
+During synthesis, I paid to warning messages about timing, as the animation relied on correct clock division and register use.
 No significant errors arose, but tweaking the counter width and timing constants was necessary to achieve smooth on-screen animation.
-The implemented design downloaded smoothly to the Basys3 with correct pin mappings, thanks to the provided constraints.
+The implemented design downloaded smoothly to the Basys3 with correct pin mappings.

 ### Demonstration

 The final design, programmed into the Basys 3 board, drives a monitor via the VGA output.
 Switches S0—S3 can be toggled live to reverse direction, change speed, and apply different color effects.
-*(Include a photo or GIF or link to your video demonstration)*

 ---